-Until the Gateway Marina project opens in 2019 the safest place to anchor is just outside the west wall of the failed government marina on mud in 4-6 metres.
+Until the first phases of the Gateway Marina project open in late 2020 the safest place to anchor is still just outside the west wall of the government marina on mud in 4-6 metres.

-The river entrance bridge height is around 10 metres, restricting all but the smallest sailing boats.

-Inside the river on the left bank island is the new CIQ ferry terminal with daily ferries to Bengkalis, Dumai and Pekanbaru in Sumatra Indonesia.
+The Malacca river entrance bridge height is around 10 metres, restricting all but the smallest sailing boats.Further up and inside the river on the left bank island is the CIQ ferry terminal with daily ferries to Bengkalis, Dumai and Pekanbaru in Sumatra Indonesia.

-Opposite the CIQ on the south bank, the Flora de le Mar maritime museum and is worth a visit, as are the historic sites, forts and churches.
-Take one of the art-deco funky bicycle rickshaws to enjoy the best Malacca town has on offer.
+Opposite the CIQ on the south bank, the Flora de la Mar maritime museum is well worth a visit, as are the historic sites, forts and churches.
+Take one of the art-deco funky pink bicycle rickshaws to enjoy the best Malacca town has on offer.

 Jonker Street (walking street) is famous and well worth a stroll around sunset or after dark, and the local Mamak and Chinese street food are legendary.
 Proper attire is recommended.

 It’s fun but nothing like the chaos of Phuket or Pattaya’s walking streets.